Execulink Telecom: Execulink Telecom

 In 2002 Execulink got into long-distance services.
 Previously these calls could only be billed on behalf of Bell Canada.
 Bell provided the service and Execulink did the billing for them for our local customers.
 Initially it was available only to existing telecom subscribers, but now it was available across Canada.

 In 2006, Keith Stevens retired from his post of CEO and assumed the role of Chairman of the Board of Directors.
 Ian Stevens, at the time was VP of Operations, was promoted to CEO.

 In March 2012, the $3-million, two-year project with Execulink Telecom and Oxford Country to bring High Speed Internet access to rural residents and businesses was complete.
 With a $988,333 grant from the province, high-speed Internet coverage is now available to all parts of the county through Internet communities.
 In many rural areas of the county only dial-up connection was previously available.

-Between 2012–2015, fibre-optic-based internet, telephone, and TV were introduced in Nairn, Ontario.
+Between 2012 and 2015, fibre-optic-based internet, telephone, and TV were introduced in Nairn, Ontario.
 Soon afterwards, fibre was deployed to the towns of Norwich, Otterville and Delhi.

 In January 2013, Execulink launched a new mobile-telephony service.

 In October 2013 Company moved to their current Woodstock location amalgamating the majority of staff from the London, Kitchener and Burgessville offices.

 In January 2014, Execulink began reselling Rogers Third Party Internet Access to customers across Ontario.

 In October 2014, Execulink began reselling Cogeco Third Party Internet Access to customers across Ontario.